Andy Ibáñez Player Props: Tigers vs. Phillies

 Andy Ibáñez At The Plate

-- Ibanez is batting .183 with six doubles, two home runs and two walks.
+- Ibanez is batting .179 with six doubles, two home runs and three walks.

-- Ibanez has picked up a hit in 44.8% of his 29 games this season, with more than one hit in 10.3% of them.
+- Ibanez has picked up a hit in 13 of 30 games this season, with multiple hits three times.

-- Ibanez has driven in a run in seven games this year (24.1%), including one multiple-RBI game.
+- In seven games this year, Ibanez has picked up an RBI, with more than one RBI once.

-- In eight of 29 games this season, he has scored, including multiple runs once.
+- He has scored at least one run eight times this season (26.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.